 shall be listed on the IECEx website for the period of validity of their recognition.
 This listing may include details of their services as they relate to the IECEx Units of competence as detailed in IECEx OD 504 and also include a link to the RTP’s website.

-are permitted to issue statements to trainees that the training completed serves as preparation for assessment according to the requirements of the IECEx CoPC Scheme Competency Units as defined in IECEx OD 504.
+are permitted to issue statements to trainees that the training completed serves as preparation for assessment according to the requirements of the IECEx CoPC Scheme Competence Units as defined in IECEx OD 504.

 Unsuccessful RTPP applicants will be advised of this result by the IECEx Secretariat.

-Withdrawal or resignation of recognition
+Withdrawal or suspension of recognition

 The RTP status of an organisation may be withdrawn by the IECEx Executive, in consultation with the organisation on: